pmorie/kubernetes/docs/design/secrets.md

 ## Motivation

-Secrets are needed in containers to access internal resources like the Kubernetes master or external resources such as git repositories, databases, etc.
+Secrets are needed in containers to access internal resources like the Kubernetes master or external resources such as git repositories, databases, etc.  Users may also want behaviors in the kubelet that depend on secret data (credentials for image pull from a docker registry) associated with pods.

-A goal of this design is to eliminate or minimize the modifications to containers in order to access secrets.
-Secrets should be placed where the container expects them to be.
+Goals of this design:

+1. Describe a secret resource
+2. Define the various challenges attendant to managing secrets on the node
+3. Define a mechanism for consuming secrets in containers without modification

 ## Constraints and Assumptions